Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/system_design-rethinking.md

 - All components run on the developer's machine
 - Helpful for testing and debugging pipelines
 - Pipeline runs and results are stored locally
-- Initiated with the `--local` flag: `xx run --local --pipeline my-pipeline`
+- Initiated with the `--local` flag: `xx run --local --pipelineEntity my-pipelineEntity`

 ### Remote Execution

 - Components are distributed across server infrastructure
 - Provides more computing resources for larger workloads
 - Results are accessible to the entire team
-- Default mode: `xx run --pipeline my-pipeline`
+- Default mode: `xx run --pipelineEntity my-pipelineEntity`

 The same CLI and configuration files work in both modes, allowing developers to test locally before pushing changes for remote execution.